Sentinel-Security/sentinel/README.md

 Sentinel utilizes SQLite Databases with the [Keyv](https://github.com/lukechilds/keyv/) adapter.

 ## Assistance
-If you need assistance with the code, feel free to visit our [Discord Server](https://sntl.cc/discord)
+If you need assistance with the code, feel free to visit our [Discord Server](https://sntl.cc/discord?ref=github)

+## Global Ban Network Membership
+If you are interested in joining the Sentinel Global Ban Network, please complete this [membership form](https://sntl.cc/dbnm?ref=github)